Net Promoter Score (NPS) - A Barometer of Success | quantilope

 So go ahead and ask about the reasons for the like or dislike.
 You might say “Please tell us the reason for your evaluation” or “What do you like / what don’t you like about this product?”

-2. tip: Utilize various touch points for the customer
+2nd tip: Utilize various touchpoints for your customer

 Booking and order confirmations Every booking or order confirmation is an excellent opportunity to say thank you and ask customers about their satisfaction with the service or ordering process.

 Whether booking a trip, getting an insurance policy or buying new shoes or electronics online – your customers can give you valuable and up-to-date information about their satisfaction with the simple question about the likelihood that they would recommend you.
 It doesn’t always have to be the product itself; the Net Promoter Score can also quickly and easily evaluate processes.

 Product delivery If you only deliver a product and then issue an invoice, you’re missing valuable opportunities to find out more about your company and services.
 Did you send a new box of vegetables or a smartphone, for example?
 A few days after the successful delivery, ask your customers whether everything arrived in good shape, how they are doing with the product and how likely it is that they would recommend it to others.

 Customer hotline The Net Promoter Score is a great opportunity for all companies with a customer hotline.
 After customers call, ask them whether their questions were answered to their satisfaction and how likely it is that they would recommend your service.
 Your customer support staff is happy about praise and positive feedback.
 And if the consultation or friendliness doesn’t leave the customer satisfied yet, you have the opportunity to step in and optimize the service.

 Newsletter Do you regularly send out a newsletter with updates and information?
 This is another place where you can add the question about recommending your products or services.